A Full Guide to API Keys and JWTs

 }

-3. Make API Calls with JWT: Use the obtained accessToken in the Authorization header for all other SignStack API calls.
+1. Make API Calls with JWT: Use the obtained accessToken in the Authorization header for all other SignStack API calls.
+Resource endpoints are always namespace-scoped — see Namespaces for details.

 curl -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..." \